azhang-dev/quiplash-frontend/README.md

 ### About this project:
-Completed as project 2 for General Assembly class SEI-50 This project is a recreation of the online multiplayer game, "Spy-fall".
+Completed as project 2 for General Assembly class SEI-50 This project is a re-creation of the online multiplayer game, "Spy-fall".
 A host shares their screen and creates a lobby.
 Multiple users can join that lobby with the id supplied by a host.
 A random player in the lobby is randomly selected as an imposter, and through conversation, players must find who that imposted is.
 As evident in the code and the final product, many intended features (websocket enabled chat and live updates) did not end up making it in the the final product.
 Even though as a group, we faced many problems and setbacks, we managed to stay focused and adapt our work into something presentable and interactable.

 ### Notable Features
 - **Lobby:** Users can create, delete, and join lobbies (by given id)